Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Overview of results and techniques

-To reduce MLVC to the graphic matroid MLOP, we first create an auxiliary graph $H$ by adding a new vertex $z$ to $V$, and a weighted star graph $T$ centered at $z$, connected to each vertex in $V$.
-We show that the edge weights for $T$ are chosen in such a way that they each induce a distinct flat in any optimal ordering for weighted graphic MLOP.
-We next show that for any matroid MLOP, there is an alternate characterization of searching over the bases of the matroid and permutating the elements of a basis instead.
-In particular, when the fundamental circuits of a basis for the graphic matroid, i.e., a spanning tree, are all 3-cycles, then we show that we can relate the MLOP objective to the MLVC objective.
-This allows us to reduce MLVC to (weighted) graphic matroid MLOP, thereby showing hardness of the latter.
+To reduce MLVC to the graphic matroid MLOP with graph $G = (V,E)$, we first create an auxiliary graph $H$ by adding a new vertex $z$ to $V$, and a weighted star graph $T$ centered at $z$, connected to each vertex in $V$.
+We choose the edge weights for $T$ in such a way that they each induce a distinct flat in any optimal ordering for weighted graphic MLOP.
+This implies solving (weighted) graphic matroid MLOP for $H$ is equivalent to solving MLVC on $G$.
+As we can keep the magnitude of the weights controlled, this allows us to reduce MLVC to graphic matroid MLOP, thereby showing hardness of the latter. \track{As a by product, we also show that MLVC and the co-graphic matroid MLOP are NP-hard, which was not known before our work.}